 The best months to visit are from October through January when the temperature is moderate and cool.
 There is high percentage of rain during the long monsoon season from April through September.

-For our list of recommended hotels, visit the Gay Guangzhou Hotels page.
+Guangzhou has a great choice of hotels that are well-located for sightseeing, shoopping and nightlife.
+For our list of recommended hotels in Guangzhou, visit the Gay Guangzhou Hotels page.